Lisa (rapper): 2024–present: Self-management, Alter Ego and acting debut

 Lisa headlined the Le Gala des Pièces Jaunes charity event organized by Brigitte Macron, the first lady of France, in Paris on January 26, 2024, where she performed a medley of her solo singles "Lalisa" and "Money".
 At the event, she also made a surprise appearance during DJ Snake's set, in which they performed "SG" live for the first time together.
 On February 8, Lisa announced that she launched her own artist management company, called Lloud.
 On April 10, it was announced that under a partnership with Lloud, she had joined RCA Records to release solo music; she will have full ownership of all of her recordings as part of the deal.

 Lisa began teasing new music on June 6 by creating a new TikTok account and posting a video paired with a teaser snippet, which led her to set a Guinness World Record by gaining a million followers in just two hours and 18 minutes.
-She officially released "Rockstar" through Lloud and RCA on June 27 as the lead single from her debut studio album Alter Ego.
-It was accompanied by a music video directed by Henry Schofield which was filmed in Bangkok and paid homage to her Thai culture.
+She released "Rockstar" through Lloud and RCA on June 27 as the lead single from her debut studio album Alter Ego.
+It was accompanied by a music video which was filmed in Bangkok and paid homage to her Thai culture.
 "Rockstar" debuted at number four on the Billboard Global 200 and at number one on the Billboard Global Excl.
 US, becoming Lisa's third top-ten hit on both charts and her first number-one hit on the latter chart.
 It also debuted at number 70 on the US Billboard Hot 100, marking Lisa's highest-charting song and her third entry on the chart.

 On August 15, Lisa released the album's second single "New Woman" featuring Spanish singer Rosalía.
-The song debuted at number 15 on the Billboard Global 200 and at number six on the Billboard Global Excl.
-US, becoming Lisa's fourth top-ten hit on the latter chart.
-It also became her fourth entry on the US Billboard Hot 100 at number 97.
-Lisa performed at the 2024 MTV Video Music Awards on September 11, which marked her debut major performance as a solo artist and made her the first K-pop soloist in history to perform on the show.
+The song debuted at number six on the Billboard Global Excl.
+US and became Lisa's fourth entry on the US Billboard Hot 100.
+She performed at the 2024 MTV Video Music Awards on September 11, which marked her debut major performance as a solo artist and made her the first K-pop soloist in history to perform on the show.
 "Rockstar" received four nominations at the ceremony and won the award for Best K-Pop, making Lisa the first solo artist to win the award twice.